Luca Lush

-Luca Lush is an American DJ, producer and remixer based in Brooklyn, New York.
+Wolfgang Robinowitz, better known as Luca Lush, is an American DJ, producer and remixer based in Brooklyn, New York.

 Early life and career

 Lush grew up playing drums in bands before going to college where he learned to program music.

 In June 2016, he collaborated with producer K?D to release the song "Amaretto".

 In June 2017, Lush released the song "Midnight City" and in August 2017, the song "A Boy Brushed Blue Living In Black And White".

 In 2019 Lush signed to Vital Management.